-The Methodist Church in Knapton began in a barn.
-It formed part of a small holding and was adjoined to a farm cottage.
+The Methodist Church in Knapton began in a barn which formed part of a small holding and was adjoined to a farm cottage.
 For a time the barn was used for a carpenter’s shop.

 In 1880 a retired minister, Rev. E.S.
 Shields, bought the building and adjoining cottage.
 He came to live in the cottage, turning the barn into a chapel.
 He made a connecting doorway and had the place registered for worship: licence No. 25155.

 In 1896 Rev. G.W.
 Hancock became minister.
-The records show that coal was 1/2d per cwt.
-Oil for the lamps was 9d per gallon.
-There was an open fire-place in the south wall.
+The records show that coal was 1/2d per cwt, oil for the lamps was 9d per gallon and there was an open fire-place in the south wall.

-It appears that services were discontinued in 1902, but someone carried on paying the rent.
+Curiously, it appears that services were discontinued in 1902, but someone carried on paying the rent…

-The annual income from the cottage was 2/3d per quarter.
-The property was insured for 3/6d per year.
+The annual income from the cottage was 2/3d per quarter and the property was insured for 3/6d per year.

-In the next few years several special services were arranged: Services of Song, Musical Evenings, Lantern Lectures, Entertainments, Tea Meetings, etc. Among those who came to help were: Trunch Christian Endeavour, Mundesley Wesleyans, Roughton Primitives, Mundesley Free Church, Witton Primitives, North Walsham Salvation Army, Paston Chapel, and North Walsham Wesleyans.
+In the next few years several special services were arranged including Services of Song, Musical Evenings, Lantern Lectures, Entertainments, Tea Meetings, etc. Among those who came to help were the Trunch Christian Endeavour, Mundesley Wesleyans, Roughton Primitives, Mundesley Free Church, Witton Primitives, North Walsham Salvation Army, Paston Chapel, and North Walsham Wesleyans.

-In 1923 a new pulpit Bible was bought for £5.
-More improvements were made to the building.
-A wooden porch was built inside the west wall.
-A wooden floor was laid, and a tortoise stove placed in the centre of the chapel.
+In 1923 a new pulpit Bible was bought for £5 (around £322 in today’s money).
+More improvements were made to the building including a wooden porch built inside the west wall, a wooden floor was laid and a tortoise stove placed in the centre of the chapel.
 A new hymn board was also made.

 By 1935 Knapton Methodists were able to contribute a little to the circuit (12 per quarter), as well as paying £5 per year off the loan.